foxholden/ROHan/README.md

 Preparing the BAM file
 -----------------

+1) Make sure you know the transition/transversion ratio for the species/population you are working with.

+rohan --tstv [TSTV ratio]

-Do not apply any filter as mapping quality and base quality are all informative.
+2) Do not apply any filter as mapping quality and base quality are all informative.
 Simply use the fail QC flag to remove reads/fragments that have failed basic quality control (e.g. duplicates).
 Simply sort and index and provide ROHan the same reference used for mapping.

 Documentation